kimfrie/datafold-docs/docs/deployment_testing/dbt/dbt_cloud.md

 Create a Pull/Merge Request job by following the [dbt docs](https://docs.getdbt.com/docs/deploy/cloud-ci-job#configure-ci-for-a-job).
 This job should runs whenever you open or update a Pull/Merge Request, giving Datafold information about the changes included in the PR.

 2. #### Artifacts Job
 The Artifacts job generates production artifacts on a scheduled basis, giving Datafold information about the state of production.
-The simpliest method is to set up a job that executes the `dbt compile` command on an hourly basis.
+The simplest method is to set up a job that executes the `dbt compile` command on an hourly basis.

 <details>
     <summary>Continuous Deployment</summary>